 Organizational Leadership Concentration

-Prompted by the promise of Christ's soon return, the Doctor of Ministry program at Andrews University is designed to develop spiritually mature and responsible professionals in ministry for worldwide church leadership.
-This concentration prepares church organizational leaders such as presidents, vice-presidents for administration, ministerial and other directors for excellence in their service.
+The Doctor of Ministry program at Andrews University is designed to develop spiritually mature and responsible professionals in ministry for worldwide church leadership.
+This concentration enhances competencies and understanding in individuals who aspire to become church organizational leaders such as presidents, executive secretaries, treasurers, vice-presidents, ministerial and departmental directors.
+Those already serving in positional leadership roles will grow in the practice and understanding of leading within the organization.

 The following learning modalities will be included in the concentration's andragogy: